dtinth/fake-openid-provider/README.md

 Fake OpenID Provider

 ## Private key
-Use this private key to mint your ID tokens!
+Use this private key to mint your ID tokens:

 ```json
 {